SkylineCommunications/dataminer-docs/release-notes/DxMs/coregateway_change_log.md

 #### 16 July 2024 - Fix - CoreGateway 2.14.9 - Replaced installer for CoreGateway 2.14.8

-A new installer was generated because the certificate used to sign CoreGateway 2.14.8 was revoked.
-CoreGateway 2.14.8 was unlisted to avoid issues during the the digital signature validation while running the installer.
+Because the certificate used to sign CoreGateway 2.14.8 has been revoked, a new installer has been generated.
+To avoid issues during the digital signature validation while running the installer, CoreGateway 2.14.8 is now unlisted.

 #### 20 June 2024 - Fix - CoreGateway 2.14.8 - Problem when DMA switched between online and offline [ID_39928]